MrJuantastic/JuanAvalos/content/posts/2020-01-happily-ever-avalos-and-2020-visions.md

 ---
 *Fish and I are sitting at the dining room table.
 Rain falls heavily outside.
 The energy inside the room is tense.
 Fish is on the verge of crying.*

-Fish: I honestly did not believe it as going to be this hard.
+<span style="color:blue">Fish</span>: I honestly did not believe it as going to be this hard.

-Me: We talked about this.
+<span style="color:darkorange">Me</span>: We talked about this.
 It is not like it came out of nowhere.

 Fish: No, we didn’t.
 I don’t remember that.

-Me: Yes, we did.
+<span style="color:darkorange">Me</span>: Yes, we did.
 We talked about it together before moving back.
 We both agreed that this is something I would try to purposely pursue for the next three to five years.

 Fish: It still doesn’t change the fact that we are struggling.

-Me: Well now that I am done with grad school applications, I can start looking for a job to help us until we know what the next year will look like.
+<span style="color:darkorange">Me</span>: Well now that I am done with grad school applications, I can start looking for a job to help us until we know what the next year will look like.

 Fish: Even if you get a job now, it will take a full month for us to see that money.

-Me: I know, but we can’t control that.
+<span style="color:darkorange">Me</span>: I know, but we can’t control that.
 We can make it until then without a problem if we manage our expenses.
 We just have to try and not make stupid purchases.

 Fish: You’re making feel guilty about buying sodas at work when I’ve had a shitty shift.

-Me: I want to tell you yes to the things you want because you do deserve them, but I have to tell you no because we can’t afford them.
+<span style="color:darkorange">Me</span>: I want to tell you yes to the things you want because you do deserve them, but I have to tell you no because we can’t afford them.
 We both know that talking about money gives you anxiety and I have to be the one that tracks our finances and makes sure we don’t go under.

 *Fish covers hers face with her hands.*